hackclub/the-hacker-zephyr/README.md

 # 🚂 The Hacker Zephyr

+Every summer Hack Clubbers do something special.

+In 2019, 75 Hack Club leaders gathered in San Francisco for Flagship.

+In 2020, 300 Hack Clubbers received $50,000 for hardware projects.
+We launched Scrapbook, and hosted the Summer of Making.

+**In 2021, we're chartered a train, the [Hacker Zephyr](https://zephyr.hackclub.com), across America.**

+We began at Hack Club HQ in Burlington, Vermont, travelled down south to New York City, west through Chicago, and crossed the Rockies on our way to San Francisco.
+From there, we followed the Pacific Ocean and finished at SpaceX in Los Angeles.

+Onboard, we hosted the world's longest hackathon on land: 3,502 miles long.

-This repository contains the open sourced planning documents, finances, and code behind [The Hacker Zephyr](https://zephyr.hackclub.com), the longest hackathon to ever happen on land (3,520 miles).
+This repository contains the open sourced planning documents, finances, and code behind the Hacker Zephyr.

 ## 🗃 Planning Documents